JuliaLinearAlgebra/MatrixDepot.jl/doc/properties.rst

       NIST Matrix Market.

    regprob
-      The output is a test problem for Regularization Methods
+      The output is a test problem for Regularization Methods.

+   all
+      All the matrices in the collection.

 Examples